 - Let burger cool for 5-10 minutes after baking.
 Serve over a bun or greens.

-Since the holidays can get crazy, these would be great to prepare ahead of time and freeze until you need them!
-Meal prep at it’s finest, ya’ll.
+Since the holidays can get crazy, these would be great to prepare ahead of time and freeze until you need them.
+An easy freezer meal for new moms.